 I wanted to share with you a recipe for a savory avocado spread for wraps of salads.
 It only takes a few minutes to make, and it adds so much flavor to an otherwise kind of boring wrap.

 I’m on Weight Watchers since Dec.
 27th.
-I’ve lost 12 pounds.
+As a result, I’ve lost 12 pounds.
 But I am getting bored to death of the same old, same old foods!
 While avocado is not a “zero points” food, the flavor it packs is so worth the points!

 In October, I discovered a local brand in my area called alarita.
-I have tried their salsas and rubs, and they are amazing!
-I found a way to work this local product into my recipe.
-Please note, I am not an affiliate with their company, I just really love the product.
+So I have tried their salsas and rubs, and they are amazing!
+Because of that, I looked for a way to work this local product into my recipe.
+But please note, I am not an affiliate with their company, I just really love the product.
 I thought it’s worth sharing a great way to use it.
 I’m sure you can switch it out for a local rub in your area, as well!

 Recipe: alarita Avocado Spread